UofUEpiBio/SensIAT/cran-comments.md

 * This is a new release.
 It is a beta release and not feature complete.
 * Note occurs from "unable to verify current time"
+* Being released to correspond to an upcoming publication.
+  Description will be updated with the reference when published.